 Since completing the CD project in

-1995, I've managed to add another 75 or so instruments to the collection - some vintage, some exotic, and many, of
+1995, I've continued to add instruments to the collection - some vintage, some exotic, and many, of

 course, just plain unusual.
+Many are one-of-a-kind or incredibly rare.
 I don't want to give it all away, but will try to

 show some of them from time to time.